-In this process, data is key.
+In this process, data is key, which is easily available thanks to our partnership with GoodData.
 Ensure you are able to have measurement points throughout the process for each appraisal vendor you use.
 Track revisions and corrections, timeliness, and multiple submissions to gain a picture of your top performers, and those who are underperforming.

 If you use an appraisal management software, ensure the ability to track appraisal vendor performance across many different metrics is easily accessible and digestible, as these data points are key in alerting you of potential problem areas before they rear their heads.

 As you’re tracking performance, be sure to reward your best performers with more work.
 For appraisers who are not meeting standards, either empower them with tools to succeed or remove them from your panel.
 This point was articulated clearly by Assurance Financial Chief Digital Officer Katherine Campbell during a webinar on the digital mortgage.